forcedotcom/cli/releasenotes/sfdx/README.md

     * `force:org:shape:create|delete|get|list`: Moved to [plugin-signups](https://github.com/salesforcecli/plugin-signups).
     * `force:org:clone`: Moved to [plugin-org](https://github.com/salesforcecli/plugin-org).

     The commands all work the same as before.
+We've improved the stability of the `force:org:clone` command.

 * FIX: The `force:source:*` commands now support these metadata types: